2021 JET Programme Applications - CLOSED

 NATIONAL POLICE CERTIFICATE AND CERTIFICATE OF HEALTH

-Applicants who have not expressed an interest in Early Arrival must submit the National Police Certificate and Certificate of Health to their Interview Office no later than Friday 25 June 2021.
+Applicants must submit a National Police Certificate and Certificate of Health to their Interview Office no later than Friday 25 June 2021 unless stated otherwise.

 APPLYING FOR A NATIONAL POLICE CERTIFICATE